j0shmillar/PackingHistoricalOrders/README.md

 Results will be printed to the terminal.
 Two csv files will be created - one containing all 'good' orders e.g. "good_orders_truck7.json", and similarly one containing all "bad".

-See "truck7.json" for an example of how to format the lockerLayout.json if adding a new truck.
+If adding a new truck, see "truck6.json" and "truck7.json" for examples of how to format the locker layout.
-A similar format must be followed when adding a new truck to the database (must use cadJosh).
+A similar format must be followed when adding a new truck to the database (i.e. cadJosh).